 When designating critical habitat, we assess whether the specific areas within the geographical area occupied by the species at the time of listing contain features that are essential to the conservation of the species and which may require special management considerations or protection.

-All three units that we are proposing for designation, including the unit that was occupied by the species at the time of listing, have mixed ownership of adjacent riparian lands with mainly private (72 percent) and State (27 percent) lands (table 1).
-All State-owned riparian lands are in Florida, and the majority are managed by Florida's Suwannee River Water Management District (SRWMD).
-Tracts are managed to maintain adequate water supply and water quality for natural systems by preserving riparian habitats and restricting development (SRWMD 2014, p.
-3).
-The SRWMD also established minimum flows and levels for the river channel in the lower basin, downstream of Fanning Springs.
-Minimum flow and level criteria establish a limit at which further withdrawals would be detrimental to water resources, taking into consideration fish and wildlife habitats, the passage of fish, sediment loads, and water quality, among others (SRWMD 2005, pp. 6-8).
-In addition, the Suwannee River and Santa Fe River system have been designated
+All three units that we are designating as critical habitat, including the unit that was occupied by the species at the time of listing, have mixed ownership of adjacent riparian lands, with mainly private (72 percent) and State (27 percent) lands (Table 1).
+All Stateowned riparian lands are in Florida, and the majority are managed by Florida's Suwannee River Water Management District (District).
+Tracts are managed to maintain adequate water supply and water quality for natural systems by preserving riparian habitats and restricting development (SRWMD 2014,

-Outstanding Florida Waters (OFW), which prevents the permitted discharge of pollutants that would lower existing water quality of, or significantly degrade, the OFW.
+The District established minimum flows and levels for the lower Suwannee River, downstream of Fanning Springs and for the upper Santa Fe River.
+Minimum flow and level criteria establish a limit at which further withdrawals would be detrimental to water resources, taking into consideration fish and wildlife habitats, the passage of fish, sediment loads, and water quality, among others (SRWMD 2005, pp. 6-8; SRWMD 2007, entire).
+In addition, the Suwannee River and Santa Fe River systems have been designated Outstanding Florida Waters, which prevents the permitted discharge of pollutants that would lower existing water quality of, or significantly degrade, such waters.
 While these programs may indirectly alleviate some detrimental impacts on aquatic habitats, there currently are no plans or agreements designed specifically for the conservation of the Suwannee moccasinshell or for freshwater mussels in general.

-The features essential to the conservation of the Suwannee moccasinshell may require special management considerations or protection to ameliorate the following threats: Reduced flows, nonpoint source pollution (from stormwater runoff or infiltration), point source pollution (from wastewater discharges or accidental releases), and physical alterations to the stream channel (for example, dredging, straightening, impounding, etc.).
-Special management considerations or protection are required within critical habitat areas to ameliorate these threats, and include (but are not limited to): (1) Moderation of surface and ground water withdrawals; (2) improvement of the treatment of wastewater discharged from permitted facilities and the operation of those facilities; (3) reductions in pesticide and fertilizer use especially in groundwater recharge areas and near stream channels; (4) use of best management practices (BMPs) designed to reduce sedimentation, erosion, and stream bank alteration; (5) protection and restoration of riparian buffers; and (6) avoidance of physical alternations to the stream channel.
-This only applies to federal actions (see the Application of the "Adverse Modification" Standard below for more information).
+The features essential to the conservation of the Suwannee moccasinshell may require special management considerations or protection to ameliorate the following threats: Altered flow regimes, nonpoint source pollution (from stormwater runoff or infiltration), point source pollution (from wastewater discharges or accidental releases), physical alterations to the stream channel (for example, dredging, straightening, impounding, etc.), and altered physical and chemical water quality parameters (especially, temperature, dissolved oxygen, turbidity, pH, and salinity).
+Special management considerations or protection may be required within critical habitat areas to ameliorate these threats, and include (but are not limited to): (1) Moderation of surface and ground water withdrawals; (2) improvement of the treatment of wastewater discharged from permitted facilities and the operation of those facilities; (3) reductions in pesticide and fertilizer use especially in groundwater recharge areas and near stream channels; (4) use of best management practices designed to reduce sedimentation, erosion, and stream bank alteration; (5) protection and restoration of riparian buffers; and (6) avoidance of physical alterations to stream channels and adjacent floodplains.
+This list applies only to Federal actions (see the Application of the "Adverse Modification" Standard below for more information).